RCyrr/drone-planner/README.md

 - If KML shows features clamped to ground in Google Earth: ensure `<altitudeMode>absolute</altitudeMode>` is present and KML is opened with 3D terrain enabled.
 - If elevations are missing: check console logs for Open Elevation request/response, and check network (CORS) restrictions.
 - If the loading indicator causes errors: ensure `#loadingElevation` exists in the DOM; the app creates it programmatically if missing.
+- If you encounter Turf polygon ring errors ("First and last Position are not equivalent"): ensure your imported images include required camera metadata or provide a default pixel size in the FOOTPRINTS panel.

 ## Testing checklist
 - [ ] Draw polygon and calculate strips